AdobeDocs/uix/src/pages/guides/development/index.md

 In App Builder, you need access to Adobe I/O Runtime credentials used for deploying your application, and access to API credentials if you want to access Adobe APIs in your application.

-1. Sign in to [Adobe Developer Console](https://developer.adobe.com/console) with your Adobe ID
+1. Sign in to [Adobe Developer Console](https://developer.adobe.com/console) with your Adobe ID.
 ![Sign in to Adobe Developer Console](create-project-1.png)

-2. Choose your account
+2. Choose your account.
 ![Choose your account](create-project-2.png)

-3. Choose your profile or organizzation
+3. Choose your profile or organizzation.
 ![Choose your profile](create-project-3.png)

 3. Make sure you are in a proper organization (a switcher in the right top corner).
 ![Check organization](create-project-4.png)

-4. Click "Create new project" -> "Project from template"
+4. Click "Create new project" -> "Project from template".
 ![Create project from template](create-project-5.png) and choose "App Builder"
 ![Choose "App Builder"](create-project-6.png)

-5. Fill the project data
+5. Fill the project data.
 ![Fill the project data](create-project-7.png)
 - `Project Title` is used to identify your project within [Adobe Developer Console](https://developer.adobe.com/console) and in [CLI](https://github.com/adobe/aio-cli).
 - `App Name` will be used as a unique identifier for your application and this value cannot be changed after project creating.